Sharon-Li-77/Sharon/README.md

 # Sharon Portfolio

-Hello Everyone, this is my personal portfilio which showcase coding projects I have completed.
+Hello Everyone!
+Welcome to my personal portfolio page, which showcasing my introduction and different projects I've had the pleasure of participating in.